 Our Aliso Viejo laser dentistry professionals understand gum disease treatments and prevention.
-Over 85% adults in the USA have gum disease.
-The good news is that a variety of treatment options are available for periodontal disease with high success rate.
+Over 85% of adults in the USA have gum disease.
+The good news is that a variety of treatment options are available for periodontal disease with a high success rate.
 All these gum disease treatments focus on killing the germs and preventing the development of infection in the future.

 Treatments for Gum Disease

 When you have periodontal disease, you don’t have to lose your teeth.
-Here is recommended course of treatment.
+Here is the recommended course of treatment.